-What are the Student to Faculty Ratios Like at Auburn University at Montgomery?
+What is the faculty composition at Auburn University at Montgomery?

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Auburn University at Montgomery as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Instructional Employees||346||191||155||55.2%|

 |Total of Those With Faculty Status||201||191||10||95.0%|

 |Not on Tenure Track||36||36||0||100.0%|